 Provide answers to questions that cover litigation, liability, and rules of court

 Give common advice on how to prepare for a legal challenge

 Discuss the latest enacted laws and their impact on certain groups

 Debunk legal myths and bad advice that could complicate a person’s legal situation

-There’s a lot more you can write about in a legal blog so long as it gives value to your audience.
-However, as you get around to finding topics to explore, it’s crucial that you understand the other aspects of starting a blog.
+There’s a lot more you can write about in a legal blog, so long as it gives value to your audience.
+However, as you find topics to explore, you must understand the other aspects of starting a blog.

 Tips for Starting Your Blog

 Whether you are a managing partner or a solo practitioner, you need to spend as much time setting up the blog as you do putting ideas on paper.
 For that, here is a few things that might help you out:

 The fact that a legal blog helps you establish authority and credibility doesn’t mean you should cram as many legal terms as you know into the content.
 Your blog should be targeted towards people who need lawyers to make sense of their situation.
 In other words, you shouldn’t tempt yourself into adding technical language to every article.

 While keeping your audience in mind, aim to deliver the information clearly and in simpler terms.
 If you will be using words such as “declaratory judgment” or “motion in limine,” consider including a short explanation and an example.
 After all, a legal blog aims to educate visitors and showcase your legal prowess.
 In addition, make sure to keep your paragraphs and sentences short.
 Add graphics and photos if you write long-form blogs exceeding 1,000 words.